actions/actions-runner-controller/README.md

     duration: "5m"
 ```

-With the above example, the webhook server scales `myrunners` by `1` replica for 5 minutes on each `check_run` event
-with the type of `created` and the status of `queued` received.
+With the above example, the webhook server scales `example-runners` by `1` replica for 5 minutes on each `check_run` event with the type of `created` and the status of `queued` received.

+Of note is the `HRA.spec.scaleUpTriggers[].duration` attribute.
+This attribute is used to calculate if the replica number added via the trigger is expired or not.
+On each reconcilation loop, the controller sums up all the non-expiring replica numbers from previous scale up triggers.
+It then compares the summed desired replica number against the current replica number.
+If the summed desired replica number > the current number then it means the replica count needs to scale up.

+As mentioned previously, the `scaleDownDelaySecondsAfterScaleOut` property has the final say still.
+If the latest scale-up time + the anti-flapping duration is later than the current time, it doesn’t immediately scale up and instead retries the calculation again later to see if it needs to scale yet.

+---

-The primary benefit of autoscaling on Webhook compared to the standard autoscaling is that it is far quicker as it allows you to
-immediately add "resource slack" for future GitHub Actions job runs.
+The primary benefit of autoscaling on Webhook compared to the pull driven scaling is that it is far quicker as it allows you to immediately add runners resource rather than waiting for the next sync period.

-In contrast, the standard autoscaling requires you to wait next sync period to add
-insufficient runners.
-You can definitely shorten the sync period to make the standard autoscaling more responsive.
-But doing so eventually results in the controller not being functional due to it being rated limited by the GitHub API.

 > You can learn the implementation details in [#282](https://github.com/actions-runner-controller/actions-runner-controller/pull/282)

-To enable this feature, you firstly need to install the webhook server.

-Currently, only our Helm chart has the ability install it:
+To enable this feature, you firstly need to install the webhook server, currently, only our Helm chart has the ability install it:
 _[see the values documentation for all configuration options](https://github.com/actions-runner-controller/actions-runner-controller/blob/master/charts/actions-runner-controller/README.md)_

 ```console